 Cecil Beaton was recommended by Philip to take a photograph of the ceremony.
 Cecil Beaton was Philip’s favorite photographer, and to him, he took better and nice photos.
 At the end of the coronation, Cecil was appreciated by all for producing the most memorable official photo.

 The entire ceremony required about 30,000 military and police officers from the UK as well as the Commonwealth.
 This includes personnel from the Royal Navy, the Army, the RAF, and the reserve and administrative troops.

 As tradition demands, the Queen wore the Imperial State Crown for the trip back to Buckingham Palace.
 She was also in the beautifully designed Purple Robe of Estate.

 After Her Majesty made her way to the Buckingham Palace, she, along with selected members of the royal family, stood on the balcony to wave to her new subjects.

-Elizabeth II’s coronation service was an extremely secured, but at the same time colorful, procession – certainly one that will be talked about and revisited for centuries to come.
+Elizabeth II’s coronation service was an extremely secure, but at the same time colorful, procession – certainly one that will be talked about and revisited for centuries to come.